Damzwan/sketchmate/docs/DRAW_ENGINE.md

 There is also a **synchronous** repair path (`rebuildRectSync` / `rebuildTileSync`, bounded by `maxTiles`) used for instant feedback at drag seams, where waiting for the async bake would show a hole.
+Settled discrete edits (undo/redo/delete/move) also have a sharp-transition path: visible tiles at the current tier retain their previous full-resolution bitmap until the replacement generation lands.
+Every other tier is invalidated normally, and a gesture revokes the transition, so a zoom can never resurrect old object positions.

 ### WorldOverview — the low-res base

 [`worldOverview.ts`](../src/draw/rendering/worldOverview.ts) is one adaptive `OffscreenCanvas` mapped to the content bounds.
 Its dimensions follow the content aspect ratio and target the first tile-backed tier's density.
-The configured `overviewPx²` remains a hard pixel budget.
+The configured `overviewPx²` remains a hard pixel budget (768² on low-end mobile, 1024² on other mobile, 2048² on desktop).
 It plays two roles:

 1. The **far-zoom picture** — at or below `OVERVIEW_TIER` we just `drawImage` the overview, no tiles.